software-mansion/react-native-reanimated/docs/docs/fundamentals/animations.md

 ## Animating Non-Style Properties

 View styles are definitely the most frequently animated properties out there.
-However, in some usecases it is important to also animate properties that do not belong to styles.
+However, in some use cases it is important to also animate properties that do not belong to styles.
 This is especially important if we have native components that expose native properties that we want to animate.
 In such a case we want to avoid roundtrips to the main JavaScript thread in order to update such properties while animating.
 Thankfully, Reanimated allows for that, but as the properties do not belong to styles we can't just use the `useAnimatedStyle` hook.